RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 - [Library for WisDuino Board V1.1](https://github.com/RAKWireless/WisNode-Arduino-Library/tree/master/Documents%20and%20tools/WisNodeV1.1%20Arduino%20Library).
 - [Library for WisDuino Board V1.2](https://github.com/RAKWireless/WisNode-Arduino-Library/tree/master/Documents%20and%20tools/WisNodeV1.2%20Arduino%20Library).

-Installation guide of these libraries can be found on the [main github repository of WisNode-Arduino-Library](https://github.com/RAKWireless/WisNode-Arduino-Library).
+The installation guide of these libraries can be found on the [main GitHub repository of WisNode-Arduino-Library](https://github.com/RAKWireless/WisNode-Arduino-Library).

-These libraries have included LoRaWAN examples both OTAA and ABP, as well as an example for LoRa-P2P communication.
+These libraries have included LoRaWAN examples of both OTAA and ABP, as well as an example for LoRa-P2P communication.

 ::: warning ⚠️ WARNING
-The library uses Software Serial library of Arduino to communicate to the RAK811 via pin 10 and pin 11.
+The library uses the Software Serial library of Arduino to communicate to the RAK811 via pin 10 and pin 11.
-Because of this, the RAK811 needs to be configured to 9600 baud rate for the this library to work.
+Because of this, the RAK811 needs to be configured to a 9600 baud rate for this library to work.
 :::